William McWhirter

-William McWhirter (1851–1933) was a Scottish electrical engineer, grandfather of Norris McWhirter, who invented the combined voltmeter and ammeter, from which such (analogue) subsequent meters were developed.
+William McWhirter (c.
+1851–1933) was a Scottish electrical engineer, grandfather of Norris McWhirter, who invented the combined voltmeter and ammeter, from which such (analogue) subsequent meters were developed.

 Early life

 He was born in Ayr.
 He went to school at Ayr Academy.

 Career

 He was apprenticed to his uncle who was a baker.
 He joined the telegraphic department of the Glasgow and South Western Railway, becoming a divisional inspector.

 In 1882 he worked for Messrs Norman & Sons, setting up the first electrical lighting at Glasgow Central station.
 There were no power stations in Glasgow at the time, and under the arches of the railway viaduct on Argyle Street, a makeshift generator was built from a Robey boiler and engine, with dynamos with copper wire brushes.
 A nearby shop was also lit with electricity, by an arc lamp, and this new contraption drew large crowds.

 In 1884 he formed McWhirter & Co, which opened a works in Govan.
 This site made big improvements to the efficiency and commutation of the dynamo.
 In 1897 he formed William McWhirter and Sons Ltd. He went to India in 1899 to improve the country's railway signalling.